 Flow Photo will be accompanied by a dynamic and educational events programme.

 Sixty of the photographs will be selected and shown in an exhibition and tour throughout the UK in 2019.
-In addition one photographer will be awarded a residency prize of £xx for a six month residency working at Canal & River Trust sites.
+In addition one photographer will be awarded a residency prize of £6,000 for a six month residency working at Canal & River Trust sites.
 Please note that entrants over the age of 18 only will be eligible for the residency prize.
 See FAQs for further details.

-126 queries in 0.597 seconds.
+126 queries in 1.841 seconds.